serendipitist/Restaurant_recommendation/README.md

 restaurant are grouped based on price , rating and cuisine.
 How to run the program :python restaurant.py
 FILENAME =restaurant_small.txt
+cuisne ->set of cuisines you are looking price->100, 200,300 (your budget)
 >>>recommend(FILENAME, Price, cuisine)
 output :list names of the restaurant with rating test case